emrdgrmnci/HipoAssignment/README.md

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

 ### ABOUT
-Are you Hipo? <b>Hipo Assignment</b> is a sorting, listing and showing hipo members github informations.
+Are you Hipo? <b>Hipo Assignment</b> is a sorting, listing and showing hipo members with their github informations.

 ### What I did?

+-I followed UI design theme as possible as I can.

-First of all, this project has 1 local json file and 2 github apis which is one for github user infos and the other one is for github reops.
-I used two separated github network request urls for github username and repos.Very firstly I used listing hipo.json datas in table view of MembersViewController.
-After I added new members from AddMemberViewController to MembersViewController
+-First of all, this project has 1 local json file and 2 github apis which is one for github user infos and the other one is for github reops.
+I used listing hipo.json datas in table view of **MembersViewController**.
+I added new members from **AddNewMemberViewController** to **MembersViewController**.
+When I was adding to new members **MembersViewController** I used **CoreData** in **AddNewMemberViewController** and I did not merge **CoreData** and **hipo.json** datas.
+So, I saved **hipo.json** datas to **CoreData** manually in **AddNewMemberViewController** textfields.

+-Secondly, with **Sort Members** button I did not sort members with assignment requirements and I did not change UI with sorted objects.
+I just counted characters of table view cell data with **a** character and printed in console.

+-Thirdly, in **MemberDetailViewController** I used two different github apis.
+One for showing github follower, following and profile picture of selected user.
+Second for showing github repo name, updated date, star count and which programming languages used in github project.

 Search for near-by restaurants.
 Choose restaurants.
 Choose your restaurant and get directions to there